HonkingGoose/git-gosling/docs/configuring_git.md

 ## Code editor setup

-When you create a commit with `git commit`, Git will open a text editor to let you enter a message.
+When you create a commit with `git commit`, Git will open the CLI text editor to let you enter a commit message.
-By default, Git will use whatever your terminal uses, which will probably be `vi`, `vim` or `nano`.
+By default, Git will use whatever your CLI uses, which will probably be the `vi`, `vim` or `nano` editor.

 You can tell Git to use another text editor.
-The `--wait` option tells Git to wait until you've saved the message.
+The `--wait` option tells Git to wait until you've saved the message and closed the commit message screen.

 ### Visual Studio Code